TwitterStreaming/.github/profile/README.md

 make run
 ```

-For Elasticsearch Consumer and Backend-Client, don't forget to change the password to your Elasticsearch password
+**NOTE**: For Elasticsearch Consumer and Backend-Client, don't forget to change the password to your Elasticsearch password

+Open Consumer as project in IntelliJ

 As for the [web application](https://github.com/TwitterStreaming/ConsumerAndProducer/tree/dev)